Transferable Graph Learning for Transmission Congestion Management via Busbar Splitting: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper presents a GNN-accelerated approach (GNN-NTO) for congestion management via busbar splitting.
-The GNN-NTO significantly reduces computations, enabling near-real-time solutions with operational feasibility.
-To this end, we develop a linear AC NTO formulation to reduce grid congestion.
-A novel edge-aware MPNN is proposed to predict effective busbar splitting actions, which serve as candidate solutions for the MIP problem.
-Two learning tasks are explored: a classification task that predicts breaker statuses, and a regression task that estimates the impact of each splitting action, providing interpretability for GNN’s predictions.
-A proximity filter is also used to improve learning performance by focusing on the most relevant local regions.
-Case studies demonstrate that the proposed MPNN effectively learns generalizable features from local PF patterns, achieving generalization to unseen topology changes and enabling cross-system transfer, where a pre-trained GNN can be efficiently transferred to new grids or a universal GNN can be trained on multiple grids.
-These advantages are particularly important for large-scale systems with frequent topology changes, varying grid conditions, and expensive data collection.
+The proposed approach significantly reduces computations, enabling near-real-time solutions with operational feasibility.
+To this end, we develop a linearized AC NTO formulation to reduce grid congestion.
+A novel edge-aware MPNN is proposed to predict effective nodes for busbar splitting actions, which serve as candidate solutions for the MIP problem.
+A proximity filter further improves learning performance by focusing the prediction task on the most relevant local regions.
+Two learning tasks are explored: a classification task that predicts whether splitting a substation alleviates congestion, and a regression task that estimates the congestion reduction associated with each splitting action.
+While the regression formulation can improve the prioritization of candidate nodes and provide interpretability, it is also more sensitive to hyperparameter choices and requires further investigation.
+Case studies demonstrate that the proposed MPNN learns generalizable features from local PF patterns.
+In particular, the results show that generalization to topology changes improves in larger systems, and that transfer learning across systems is effective with only minimal additional training, allowing a pre-trained GNN to be efficiently adapted to new grids or enabling a universal model to be trained across multiple systems.
+These properties are particularly valuable for large-scale systems with frequent topology changes, varying grid conditions, and expensive data collection.
+However, zero-shot generalization to entirely unseen systems remains challenging due to distributional shifts in the input and output spaces.
 Moreover, the GNN-NTO achieves up to 4 orders of magnitude speed-ups for the large-scale GOC 2000-bus system under AC PF, providing a feasible solution in one minute with a minor optimality gap.

-Future research will focus on zero-shot transfer to unseen grids, addressing distribution shifts in ML-based optimization proxies, and extending the approach for sequential topological reconfigurations.
+Future research will focus on zero-shot generalization to unseen grids, addressing distributional shifts in ML-based optimization proxies, and extending the approach for multiple busbar splitting actions.